 On January 1, 2011, Namasté Solar became an Employee-Owned Cooperative.
 Our intention is to share the entire experience of small business ownership; not just rewards (profits) and control, but also risks (losses) and responsibilities, regardless of job role or title.
 We firmly believe this business model translates to better designs, installations, and customer experiences.
 As co-owners of the company, we all bring an ownership mentality to everything we do, as well as a level of personal accountability that our customers find refreshing in the world of contracting.

 Namasté Solar has taken an uncommon approach to business.
-We choose co-ownership over hierarchy; democratic decision-making over centralized leadership; sustainable growth over aggressive expansion; collaboration over competition.
+We choose co-ownership over hierarchy; democratic decision-making over centralized leadership; sustainable growth

 The path we have traveled has been an extraordinary experiment, drawing on intellectual, philosophical, and political models that inspire us, while crafting something uniquely our own.